 American Express Personal Loan Interest Rates, Fees & Other Terms

-American Express personal loans do not have origination fees for application processing.
-Nor do they have any fees for paying the loan off early.
-There is a $39 late fee.
-But you can avoid that as long as you always make timely payments.
+- Fees: American Express personal loans do not have any application or origination fees.
+They also do not charge any fees for paying the loan off early.
+However, there is a $39 late fee for overdue payments.